josehomero/calculator-app/README.md

 ## Summary

 This project stretched me in so many ways in my knowledge of JavaScript.
-I learned how to properly use case studies and got really great understanding on using if statements.
+I learned how to properly use test cases and got really great understanding on using if statements.

 This project was really challenging in so many ways but by pushing through I have gained a lot of confidence and knowledge in JavaScript.